jamesfillerup/note-taker/README.md

 [Clone to your computer](https://drive.google.com/file/d/15ogCY3Q-JLWhteoSiIoXLkhtK4Z0-mfz/view?usp=sharing "Click Me!")
 <br><br>

-Once cloned you can download (ENTER INFO DEPENCENCIS HERE)
+Once cloned you can download the following:
+* `npm i express`
+* `npm i mysql`
+* `npm i uniqid`

 ## Usage

+After you have cloned the repo to your computer and downloaded its dependencies you can run `npm start`.
+Then open up in your browser `localhost:3001` and then it is ready to go.

-click on the plus symbol then add the note you would like to make then click save.
-To delete press the delete button next to the task.
+Click on the plus symbol then add the note you would like to make then click the save icon.
+To delete press the delete button next to the note.

-## Credits

 ## License